Dependency Structure for News Document Summarization: Conclusion

 \section{Conclusion}

-In this paper we explored the importance of dependency parsing in multi-document summarization and propose a generic framework to leverage dependency relations among documents for abstractive summarization performance improvement.
-The proposed ParsingSum model incorporates linguistic-guided attention mechanism into multi-head attention for summary generation.
-The experiments show that the proposed ParsingSum model outperforms several strong baselines.
+In this paper, we explored the importance of dependency parsing in news document summarization and propose a generic framework to leverage dependency relations among documents for abstractive summarization performance improvement.
+The experiments show that the proposed model outperforms several strong baselines.
 It confirms that utilizing dependency relations of the source documents is beneficial to guide the final summaries generation.
 We also conduct the sensitivity test for choosing the best parsing weights and batch size.
-Analysis of different ways to incorporate parsing information is further performed to indicate a ``soft'' linguistic-guided augmented multi-head attention can receive the best results compared to direct weighted sum of dependency parsing matrix and multi-head attention.
-In the future we will apply our linguistic-guided attention mechanism to other Transformer-based models and examine the influences of other linguistic knowledge on the MDS task.
+Analysis of different ways to incorporate parsing information is further performed to indicate that a ``soft'' method can receive the best results compared to direct weighted sum of dependency parsing matrix and multi-head attention.